gustofied/OWL/owl/README.md

 22. Yes – use Weights & Biases (wandb) for metrics.
 Instrumenting your training runs with a tool like W&B will greatly help in debugging and improving your agent.
 In fact, the MindGames demo pipeline uses a Tracker class that handles W&B logging automaticall
 23. From GEM GYM REPO their observations wrapper was interesting, tool wrapper , maybe there is something here?
 24. Observations is built up in a stack based memory
-25. Owl Mosaic from Thysdrus art we need to present